cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ADS-ALGO PNEO-EN.md

 # Context

-CS Group responsabilities are as follows:
+CS Group responsabilities for ADS Pneo image algorithm development are as follows:
 * Technical specifications,
 * Algorithm developments,
 * Integration.

 The features are as follows: